Innovation Center station

-Innovation Center station is a Washington Metro station in Fairfax County, Virginia on the Silver Line.
+Innovation Center station is a Washington Metro station in Fairfax County, Virginia, United States, on the Silver Line.
 It is located adjacent to the Virginia Center for Innovative Technology at the intersection of the SR 267 and SR 28 in McNair, near the Fairfax / Loudoun county line.
 Originally planned to begin operation in 2016, the station opened on November 15, 2022.

 Facilities for the station include two pedestrian bridges across SR 267, leading to bus bays and kiss and ride lots at both entrances, as well as parking for 2,000 cars at the south entrance.